Geographic Information Systems (GIS)

 GIS 4650 Demographic Analysis Using GIS (4 Credits)

-This course offers an overview of US Decennial Census data, covering a brief historical overview of why census information is collected, collection procedures, geographic coverage, and subject matter contained in census reports.
-Using a popular PC-based desktop mapping software program, students learn how to navigate through census files and create a variety of thematic maps.
-Several application areas, such as marketing, demographic analysis and facility planning, are used in sample exercises.
+This course offers an overview of demographic analysis using GIS and U.S. Census data.
+This course provides pertinent information on the following: demographic concepts and methods; U.S. Census data, collection methods, and reports; and GIS and spatial statistical methods to analyze demographic data.
+Using a popular PC-based desktop GIS software program, students learn how to navigate through census files and create a variety of thematic maps.
+Several application areas, such as demographic analysis and facility planning, are used in sample exercises.
+Prerequisite: GIS 4101 or similar GIS course and/or work experience.

 GIS 4670 GIS and the Law (4 Credits)